lukesterlee/review-session/README.md

 # Objectives

-- To help students who are struggling
+- To help students who are struggling before we start Android development.
 - Understanding the basic concepts of methods, class, objects.
-- Clear understanding of static and non-static.

 # Time & Place